dltxio/EIPs/EIPS/eip-x2.md

 * Using tools such as metamask to call the
 * Proxy via a centralized server which calls the blockchain
 * Proxy via a local webserver such as NodeJS + Express

-While there are a lot of third party libraries such as web3js eth.js ethers.js web3.py Netheruem and so on.
-While these are fanstactic for seasoned developers, beging dAapps can be a daunting task.

-If a markup langauge such as the one proposed where to be introduced, a new type of "Web3" browsers could be written.

 ## Specification